miLibris/ios-milibris-pdf-reader-sdk/README.md

         self.dismiss(animated: true)
     }

+### Sharing an article

+If your miLibris content has articles, you can implement your own sharing solution by implementing the MLPDFRArticleSharingPlugin protocol.
+Two examples are provided in the sample project:

+#### Share link to web kiosk

+Share the web kiosk URL of an article.
+The user can use the social app of his/her choice.
+This feature must be enabled on the web kiosk.
+Contact miLibris support for more info.

+#### Send article by email

+Send the content of an article by email.
+This plugin only works if the user has an account configured in the default mail app.

 ### Sample project

 A sample project is provided to help you implement the reader integration.
 It contains an example to unpack a complete archive and to open if with MLPDFReader.

-If your miLibris content has articles, you can implement your own sharing solution by implementing the MLPDFRArticleSharingPlugin protocol.
-A basic example is also provided in the sample project.
+It also contains two sharing plugins.

 * If you use CocoaPods, run `pod install` in the *sample_cocoapods* directory and then open *MLPDFReaderSDKSample.xcworkspace*.
 * If you use Carthage, run `carthage update` in the *sample_carthage* directory and then open *MLPDFReaderSDKSample.xcodeproj*.
+* If you use Swift Package Manager, open *MLPDFReaderSDKSample.xcodeproj* in the *sample_swiftpackagemanager* directory.

 ### Overriding icons